misterspeedy/FsExcel/README.md

 The `Next` property overrides the default behaviour of rendering each successive cell one to the right.
 In this case we override it with a 'go down by 1' behaviour.

-But what if we want a table of cells?
+But what if you want a table of cells?
 Use the default behaviour for each cell in a row except the last.
 In the last cell use `Next NewRow`.
 This causes the next cell to be rendered in column 1 of the next row.

 ```fsharp
 open FsExcel